ruthyee12/CEPARCO_IP/README.md

 ## Overview
 This project focuses on optimizing the ViBE background subtraction algorithm using SIMD (Single Instruction, Multiple Data) parallelization with AVX/AVX2 instructions.
 The implementation is designed for processing CCTV or stationary camera footage in real-time, providing an efficient method for background subtraction on devices lacking GPU acceleration.

 To ensure correctness and efficiency, a non-parallelized C/C++ benchmark implementation is provided for verification.
-Performance comparisons are conducted against other parallelized background subtraction methods, including OpenCV's Gaussian Mixture Model and frame difference algorithms.
+Parallelized ViBE was also conducted against OpenCV's Gaussian Mixture Model algorithm, parallelized through threads.
 ## Project Structure
 ### (1) PARCO Integrating Project parallel
 - contains the parallelized ViBE algorithm utilizing SIMD operations.